aashirchowdhari/aashirchowdhari/README.md

 * Building **multimodal agents** for robotics and real-world human interaction
 * Production-grade **MLOps** (containerization, CI/CD, monitoring)
 * **RAG** systems with vector search and domain-specific evaluation

 ---

-## 💬 Fun Fact

-When my robots are idle, they read research papers so I don’t have to.
-(They still ask for more GPU 🙃)

----